 Award for Lifetime Contribution to the Field of Environmental Law

-The Environmental Law Section of the California Lawyers Association is pleased to announce that it is accepting nominations for the 2019 Award for Lifetime Contribution to the Field of Environmental Law.
-The Environmental Law Section established this award to recognize environmental lawyers who have contributed to the field of environmental law over a sustained period, achieved excellence in the practice of environmental law, and provided legal services with high ethics and collegiality.
+The Environmental Law Section is pleased to announce that it is now accepting nominations for the 2020 Award for Lifetime Contribution to the Field of Environmental Law, to be presented at the annual Yosemite conference in October.
+The Section established this award in 2014 to recognize environmental lawyers who have contributed to the field of environmental law over a sustained period, achieved excellence in the practice of environmental law, and provided legal services with high ethics and collegiality.

 To be eligible, a nominee must meet the following criteria: